-The Directors consider there is no ultimate holding company as at 31 December 2022.
-Mr. Zhang Jingzhang and Mr. Zhang Jianming are the ultimate controlling parties of the Company.
+The directors of the Company consider there is no ultimate holding company as at 31 December 2023.
+Mr. Zhang Jingzhang, a former director of the Company, and Mr. Zhang Jianming are the ultimate controlling parties of the Company.

-The Company's shares have been listed on the Main Board of The Stock Exchange of Hong Kong Limited on 22 December 2006
+The Company's shares have been listed on the Main Board of The Stock Exchange of Hong Kong Limited on 22 December 2006.

 These consolidated financial statements are presented in Chinese Renminbi ("RMB"), unless otherwise stated.
-They have been approved for issue by the Company's Board of directors on 20 March 2023.
+They have been approved for issue by the Company's Board of Directors on 18 March 2024.

-2. Summary of Significant Accounting Policies
+2. Summary of Material and Other Accounting Policies

-The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
+The material accounting policies applied in the preparation of these consolidated financial statements are set out in 2.1-2.10 below, other accounting policies are set in 2.11.
 These policies have been consistently applied to all the years presented, unless otherwise stated.